-Obtaining a bartending license in the state of Idaho can sometimes be a confusing process.
+Getting a bartending license in Idaho can be a confusing process.
 Each local jurisdiction has the authority to decide what, if any training is required to serve alcohol.

 It is important to keep in mind that some employers, counties, and cities will require bartenders to complete such courses regardless of state laws.

 This post was updated on March 31, 2020.